Japanese macaque: Distribution and habitat

+North America

-In 1972, a troop of approximately 150 Japanese macaques were relocated from Kyoto to a primate observatory in southwest Texas, United States.
+In 1972, a troop of approximately 150 Japanese macaques were relocated from Kyoto to a primate observatory in southwest Texas, US.
 The observatory is an enclosed ranch-style environment and the macaques have been allowed to roam with minimal human interference.
 At first, many perished in the unfamiliar habitat, which consists of arid brushland.
 The macaques eventually adapted to the environment, learned to avoid predators (such as eagles, coyotes, and rattlesnakes), and they learned to forage for mesquite beans, cactus fruits, and other foods.
 The surviving macaques flourished, and by 1995, the troop consisted of 500 to 600 individuals.
-In 1996, hunters maimed or killed four escaped macaques; as a result, legal restrictions were publicly clarified and funds were raised to establish a new 186 acre sanctuary near Dilley, Texas.
+In 1996, hunters maimed or killed four escaped macaques; as a result, legal restrictions were publicly clarified and funds were raised to establish a 186 acre sanctuary near Dilley, Texas.
 In 1999, the Animal Protection Institute took over management of the sanctuary and began to rescue other species of primates.
 As of 2017, the troop cohabitated with six other species of macaque.